-- 5.1 (a) The event will be sailed in Sonar type boats. - (b) The sails to be used will be allocated by the RC. - 5.2 When flag Z is displayed no later than the warning signal, spinnakers shall not be used for that match. - 5.3 Other restrictions or instructions may be given to the boats orally by an umpire.
-Flag 3rd substitute is not required. - 5.4 The OA will decide which boats are to be used for each stage and when they decide a boat should not be used, the skipper assigned that boat will be given the temporary use of another boat. - 5.5 The Y flag, blue and yellow flags, green and white flag, and the red flag shall stay on the boats.
+5.1 (a) The event will be sailed in Sonar type boats.

+(b) The sails to be used will be allocated by the RC.

+- 5.2 When flag Z is displayed no later than the warning signal, spinnakers shall not be used for that match. - 5.3 Other restrictions or instructions may be given to the boats orally by an umpire.
+Flag 3rd substitute is not required. - 5.4 The OA will decide which boats are to be used for each stage and when they decide a boat should not be used, the skipper assigned that boat will be given the temporary use of another boat. - 5.5 The blue and yellow flags, green flag and red flag shall stay on the boats.